gkeenans/gkeenan.co/src/avgb/2025-03-12-the-real-emotional-intelligence-is-the-people-we-beat-up-in-our-heads-along-the-way.md

 You know...
 Justice!

-And, naturally, in this fantasy, I would emerge unscathed—physically *and* emotionally—because, implausibly, a secret Batman lived deep within me, ready to step in and commandeer my body to complete his dark objective when it was needed the most: in the unlikely event I became embroiled in a physical altercation.
+And, naturally, in this fantasy, I would emerge unscathed—physically *and* emotionally—because I suppose a secret Batman lived deep within me, ready to step in and commandeer my body to complete his dark objective when it was needed the most: in the unlikely event I became embroiled in a physical altercation.

 Because, like, let's be real for second?
 I've never been punched.
 Never thrown one.
 And if I was ever involved in a situation where either of those things happened, I would *probably fucking die.* I'm not being self-deprecating for comedic effect.
 I think anyone who has ever met me would put money on *literally anyone else* winning a fist fight in which I was involved.